Glucagon-like peptide-1: Physiological functions

 GLP-1 possesses several physiological properties making it (and its functional analogs) a subject of intensive investigation as a potential treatment of diabetes mellitus, as these actions induce long-term improvements along with the immediate effects.
-Although reduced GLP-1 secretion has previously been associated with attenuated incretin effect in patients with type 2 diabetes, it is now granted that GLP-1 secretion in patients with type 2 diabetes does not differ from healthy subjects.
+Although reduced GLP-1 secretion has previously been associated with attenuated incretin effect in patients with type 2 diabetes, further research indicates that GLP-1 secretion in patients with type 2 diabetes does not differ from healthy subjects.

 The most noteworthy effect of GLP-1 is its ability to promote insulin secretion in a glucose-dependent manner.
-As GLP-1 binds to GLP-1 receptors expressed on the pancreatic β cells, the receptors couples to G-protein subunits and activates adenylate cyclase that increases the production of cAMP from ATP.
-Subsequently, activation of secondary pathways, including PKA and Epac2, alters the ion channel activity causing elevated levels of cytosolic Ca2+ that enhances exocytosis of insulin-containing granules.
+As GLP-1 binds to GLP-1 receptors expressed on pancreatic β cells, the receptors couple to G-protein subunits and activate adenylate cyclase, which increases the production of cAMP from ATP.
+Subsequently, activation of secondary pathways, including protein kinase A (PKA) and Epac2, alters cell ion channel activity, causing elevated levels of cytosolic Ca2+ that enhance exocytosis of insulin-containing granules.
 During the process, influx of glucose ensures sufficient ATP to sustain the stimulatory effect.

 Additionally, GLP-1 ensures the β cell insulin stores are replenished to prevent exhaustion during secretion by promoting insulin gene transcription, mRNA stability and biosynthesis.
-GLP-1 evidently also increases β cell mass by promoting proliferation and neogenesis while inhibiting apoptosis.
-As both type 1 and 2 diabetes are associated with reduction of functional β cells, this effect is highly interesting regarding diabetes treatment.
-Considered almost as important as the effect of enhancing insulin secretion, GLP-1 has been shown to inhibit glucagon secretion at glucose levels above fasting levels.
+GLP-1 also increases β cell mass by promoting proliferation and neogenesis while inhibiting apoptosis.
+As both type 1 and 2 diabetes are associated with reduction of functional β cells, this effect is desirable in diabetes treatment.
+An additional important effect of GLP-1, is inhibition of glucagon secretion at glucose levels above fasting levels.
 Critically, this does not affect the glucagon response to hypoglycemia as this effect is also glucose-dependent.
 The inhibitory effect is presumably mediated indirectly through somatostatin secretion, but a direct effect cannot be completely excluded.

 In the brain, GLP-1 receptor activation has been linked with neurotrophic effects including neurogenesis and neuroprotective effects including reduced necrotic and apoptotic signaling, cell death, and dysfunctions.
 In the diseased brain, GLP-1 receptor agonist treatment is associated with protection against a range of experimental disease models such as Parkinson's disease, Alzheimer's disease, stroke, traumatic brain injury, and multiple sclerosis.
 In accordance with the expression of GLP-1 receptor on brainstem and hypothalamus, GLP-1 has been shown to promote satiety and thereby reduce food and water intake.
 Consequently, diabetic subjects treated with GLP-1 receptor agonists often experience weight loss as opposed to the weight gain commonly induced with other treatment agents.

 In the stomach, GLP-1 inhibits gastric emptying, acid secretion and motility, which collectively decrease appetite.
 By decelerating gastric emptying GLP-1 reduces postprandial glucose excursion which is another attractive property regarding diabetes treatment.
 However, these gastrointestinal activities are also the reason why subjects treated with GLP-1-based agents occasionally experience nausea.

 GLP-1 has also shown signs of carrying out protective and regulatory effects in numerous other tissues, including heart, tongue, adipose, muscles, bones, kidneys, liver and lungs.